 The fifth article created the method for amending the Constitution.
 Amendments can be made in one of two ways, either by a two-thirds vote of both houses or by a constitutional convention, called by two-thirds of the state legislatures, where proposed amendments are later ratified by three-fourths of the states.

 There are currently 27 amendments.
 The first 10 amendments, called the Bill of Rights, contain many of the basic rights cherished by U.S. citizens, such as free speech, freedom of religion, a right to a speedy trial, the right to bear arms, and freedom from unreasonable searches and seizures.
 Although today U.S. citizens take for granted the wisdom of providing the freedoms listed in the Bill of Rights, it was not always so.
-Many of those rights had to pulled from the original drafts of the Constitution in order to secure its ratification in 1789.
+Many of those rights had to be pulled from the original drafts of the Constitution in order to secure its ratification in 1788.
 Only later were they added back by amendment.
 Of the final 17 amendments, some of the more significant ones include the abolition of slavery (13th Amendment), the granting of equal protection to all U.S. citizens (14th Amendment), the granting to minorities and women the right to vote (15th Amendment and 19th Amendment, respectively), and the establishment of a federal income tax (16th Amendment).

 The Constitution's final two articles provided that debts owed by the government prior to the Constitution would continue to be valid and that ratification required the consent of nine of the 13 states.